planet-os/notebooks/aws/era5-pds.md

 ## Variables

 The table below lists the 18 ERA5 variables that are available on S3.
 All variables are surface or single level parameters sourced from the HRES sub-daily forecast stream.

+TODO: we should probably explain the derivation of variable names, which is different from what ECMWF does and also is not 100% CDM model, see https://intertrusttechnologies.atlassian.net/wiki/spaces/DDD/pages/264339675/ERA5+original+data

 <table>
   <tr>